ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 In contrast, this present document concerns the increase in cwnd when a sender is rate-limited.
 These two topics are distinct, but are related, because both describe the management of the cwnd when a sender does not fully utilise the current cwnd.

-An appendix provides an overview of the divergence in current RFCs and some implementations regarding cwnd increase when the sender is rate-limited (to be removed before publication).
+An appendix provides an example of how rate-limited increase can play out.
+Another appendix provides an overview of the divergence in current RFCs and some implementations regarding cwnd increase when the sender is rate-limited (the second appendix is to be removed before publication).

 # Conventions and Definitions